Lincoln County Hospital

 Lincoln County Hospital is a large district general hospital on the eastern edge of north-east Lincoln, England.
-It is the largest hospital in Lincolnshire, and offers the most comprehensive services, in Lincolnshire.
+It is the largest hospital in Lincolnshire, and offers the most comprehensive services in Lincolnshire.
 It is managed by the United Lincolnshire Hospitals NHS Trust.

 History

+Early history

 The hospital has its origins in some rented accommodation in St Swithin's which opened in November 1769.
 A purpose-built facility was designed by John Carr and William Lumby and built in Drury Lane between 1776 and 1777.